 We watch his brother Joaquin light up the screens today, but it was River Phoenix who was considered the boy wonder that captured our hearts in many youthful film roles.
 Lest we forget that River was reported to have been an addict at a very young age.
 Unfortunately, he died accidentally in his 20’s when he should have been flourishing on screen or starring alongside his brother.

 Drug addiction, whether from alcohol, street or prescription drugs, can be debilitating for the user and tear a family apart.
 Don’t stand aside and let addiction take over your life, regain control today.
-For more information about substance abuse treatment, or to obtain help for you or a loved one, contact Springboard Recovery.
+For more information about drug rehab Arizona, or to obtain help for you or a loved one, contact Springboard Recovery.